Paolo Duterte: Barangay politics (2007–2013)

-Vice Mayor of Davao City (2016–2017)
+Vice Mayor of Davao City (2013–2018)

 He was elected as Davao City's Vice Mayor in the 2013 local elections assuming the post on June 30, 2013.
 He secured a second term in the 2016 local elections.

+Duterte (left) and brother-in-law Mans Carpio (right) take their oaths before testifying in a Senate hearing on the ₱6.4-B shabu shipment on September 7, 2017.

 In 2017, Duterte was allegedly linked by former Bureau of Customs (BOC) intelligence officer Jimmy Guban to the shipment of magnetic lifters containing worth of crystal methamphetamine (shabu), allegations Duterte has strongly denied.
 In August 2024, former Senator Antonio Trillanes filed a complaint accusing Duterte, former BOC commissioner Nicanor Faeldon, lawyer Manases "Mans" Carpio, brother-in-law of Duterte, and seven others of committing conspiracy regarding the 2017 shipping incident during a House of Representative Inquiry in aid of legislation.
 Duterte welcomed the development saying that the “move will allow us to address these accusations through the proper legal channels, ensuring that the truth will prevail.”

 Duterte later resigned as Vice Mayor of Davao City on December 25, 2017, saying the move was made out of "delicadeza" after his public quarrel with his daughter.
 This was attributed by Duterte to his "failed marriage" to Lovelie Sangkola describing his former wife as "incorrigible".
 He thanked the city council and remarked that he is looking forward to the day he is able to "serve the country again".
 Davao City Council Majority Floor Leader Bernard Al-ag became acting vice mayor upon recognition of his resignation by President Rodrigo Duterte on January 5, 2018.